veracity/veracity-documentation/sections/vap/admin-tab/manage-reports.md

 	Show bookmark icon - enables users to bookmark parts of the report, so that they can use them to go back to the bookmarked parts of the reports or share them as links with other people.
 Only user personal bookmarks will be shown.

 	Show based on report file bookmarks - enables user personal bookmarks and report bookmarks.
 Use it for reports that will have some bookmarks created by the report author, but also will allow users to create their own.
-When disabled only personal bookmarks will be shown.
+Note that, when it is disabled, VAP will show only personal bookmarks.

 8. In the **Role name**, if you have enabled [Row Level Security (RLS)](../data.md), provide the role name as defined in your PBI report (Manage roles > Roles).
 9. In the **Row level security parameter**, if you have enabled [RLS](../data.md), provide filter key and from the dropdown, select its type.
 To add another filter key, select the plus button next to the dropdown.
 10. In the **Connect Tutorial**, you can select which tutorial for your report should be shown to the users.
 You can use tutorials to present new features, teach users how to read your reports, and so on.
-Remember, a report tutorial needs to be added in Manage File before it can be selected here.
-A template avaliable in Configure.
+If you do not see the file, go to [Manage Files to upload it](manage-files.md).
+Note that you can find a template for tutorials in the "Configure" tab.
 11. In the right corner, select the **Add** button.

 ## To create a new Web app report